apache/sling-old-svn-mirror/samples/slingbucks/README.txt

 for how to do that.

-For example, if Sling is running on port 8080 (which happens if you start the launchpad/testing module with "mvn jetty:run"), this will build and install it:
+For example, if Sling is running on port 8080 (which happens if you start the launchpad/testing module with
+"java -jar org.apache.sling.launchpad-<version>-standalone.jar"), this will build and install it:

     mvn -P autoInstallBundle clean install -Dsling.url=http://localhost:8080/system/console